 This Policy document is subject to a periodic review by Holyport College that is formally documented to ensure its continuing suitability, adequacy and effectiveness.
 Areas subject to review include, but are not limited to, follow-up action from previous reviews, policy conformity, review of complaints, status of corrective and preventive actions, and improvements for the forthcoming year.
-It takes account of DfE guidance, 'Behaviour and discipline in schools: Advice for headteachers and school staff', January 2016, 'Exclusion from maintained schools, academies and referral units in England', September 2017 and 'Mental health and behaviour in schools', November 2018.
+It takes account of DfE guidance, 'Behaviour and discipline in schools: Advice for headteachers and school staff', February 2024, 'Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement.
+Guidance for maintained schools, academies, and pupil referral units in England', August 2024 and 'Mental health and behaviour in schools', November 2018.
 Holyport College reserves the right to amend this Policy by notice following such review in circumstances in which it considers such change to be necessary or appropriate.